Osaka Pro Wrestling Championship

-Title history
+History

 Names

 On January 18, 2019, the title was renamed Osaka Openweight Championship (大阪無差別級王座, Ōsaka Musabetsu-kyū Ōza).

-During the COVID-19 pandemic in Japan, OPW remained fairly inactive, having held only one event in 2020 and one in 2021.
-In July 30, 2021, Zeus was appointed as the owner and president of OPW.
+During the COVID-19 pandemic in Japan, Osaka Pro Wrestling (OPW) remained fairly inactive, having held only one event in 2020 and one in 2021.
+On July 30, 2021, Zeus was appointed as the owner and president of OPW.
 On August 26, he received a share transfer from former owner Yuji Sakagami.
 Following the acquisition, OPW underwent a "relaunch" in early 2022.
 On May 1, a new belt was unveiled and Zeus defeated Kazuaki Mihara to win the title, which was now once again referred to as the Osaka Pro Wrestling Championship.